Skip to main content

 New residents importing vehicles from other provinces need a vehicle power of attorney when they cannot personally attend SAAQ to complete the out-of-province registration, inspection, and transfer process.
 A trusted local representative authorized under a vehicle power of attorney can manage the entire SAAQ process on their behalf.

-Commercial vehicle dealers and auctioneers frequently use vehicle powers of attorney to facilitate the efficient transfer of multiple vehicles without requiring the original owner's attendance at each transaction.
+Commercial vehicle dealers and auctioneers frequently use vehicle powers of attorney to support the efficient transfer of multiple vehicles without requiring the original owner's attendance at each transaction.
 This is particularly common in fleet sales, estate vehicle dispositions, and commercial auction scenarios.

 Deceased or incapacitated owner situations require careful attention: a vehicle power of attorney does not survive the owner's death.
 In the event of death, the estate executor (liquidateur de succession) handles the vehicle pursuant to the Civil Code of Quebec succession rules, and in the event of incapacity, a validly homologated protection mandate takes over.
 This vehicle power of attorney is designed for use while the mandant is living and legally capable.

 Out-of-Province Vehicle Transactions — When a Quebec-registered vehicle is being sold to a buyer in another province, or when purchasing a vehicle from another province, a vehicle power of attorney may be needed to authorize a local representative in either jurisdiction to handle the administrative transfer steps.
-This cross-provincial use requires careful drafting to ensure the mandate is recognized by the relevant provincial authority.
+This cross-provincial use requires careful drafting to confirm the mandate is recognized by the relevant provincial authority.

 Senior or Accessibility Considerations — Elderly vehicle owners who have difficulty traveling to SAAQ service points or who live in regions with limited SAAQ access may authorize a family caregiver to handle all routine vehicle registration and administrative matters through a vehicle power of attorney, maintaining their vehicle registration status without requiring personal attendance.